sriramab/gamamanual/References/GAMLReferences/Statements.md

 #### Usages

 * The syntax of the = statement is a bit different from the other statements.
-It hase to be used as follows (in an equation):
+It has to be used as follows (in an equation):

 ```
 float t;